 Trip advisor offers a number of different tours and day trips that are great for groups including: a walking, brewery, or haunted city tour downtown.
 Need more adventure?
 Guided hiking, paddle board and waterfall tours can also be found on the list.
 Want to zen out?
 Check out the gardens at the North Carolina Arboretum, The Biltmore Gardens or the Botanical Gardens of Asheville.

 What is better than leisurely floating down the French Broad River during those hot summer months?
 They will drop you, your crew and your cooler off at the starting point.
-If you are staying at Upstream Way, each house offers free tubes and the put in to the river is across the street.

 $20 per person